ToMatt98/Postman-tests/README.md

 ALSO

-Make sure that you have installed node.js, yarn and newman.
+Make sure that you have installed node.js, yarn

 ## Steps